gianni-rosato/svt-av1-psy/Docs/CommonQuestions.md

 leads to a favorable visual quality for a given file size and is recommended for applications where a target bitrate is not necessary, such as in a home environment.
 Set `--rc=0` to use this method.

+## Notes

+The feature settings that are described in this document were compiled at v1.1.0 of the code and may not reflect the current status of the code.
+The description in this document represents an example showing how features would interact with the SVT architecture.
+For the most up-to-date settings, it's recommended to review the section of the code implementing this feature.